 Next, think of your resume as a paper version of your story.
 Being able to concisely tell the story of who you are and where you have been - through the lens of where you would like to go - is an important first step in the job search process.

 Being able to communicate this in an organized and easy-to-understand format is also crucial.
 A ministry resume is your first step in the door and if it doesn't clearly outline your career journey, it may also be your last.
 (Not sure where to start?
-Check out these sites to help you easily build a resume: LiveCareer, Resume Genius, or Instant Resume Templates)
+Check out these sites to help you easily build a resume: LiveCareer, Professional Resume Writers, or Instant Resume Templates)

 Another step in creating a strong brand is having a positive social media footprint.
 What exactly does this mean?
 Well, it means a few things.
 First, if you're on social media (this includes, Twitter, Facebook, Instagram, Linkedin, etc.) make sure all of your profiles are up-to-date.
 This tells future employers who you are currently and gives them many of the facts they need upfront.